kashmir54/kashmir54.github.io/_ctfs/DiceCTF2022/index.md

 </html>
 ```

-We can spot an [DOM XSS vulnerability](https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-innerhtml-sink) on the innerHTML in the JS.
+We can spot a [DOM XSS vulnerability](https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-innerhtml-sink) on the innerHTML in the JS.
 It's value will be set to the result of the mock function with our input as a parameter:

 ```js
 function demo(str) {